 If you have some pattern cutting experience and are interested in creating garments to your own unique shape, this course allows you to create a pattern block in your own individual size.
 You will learn the basic principles of drafting a block and how to apply your personal measurements.
-Then you will test your block in fabric and make alterations to ensure a perfect fit.
+Then you will test your block in fabric and make alterations to ensure an accurate fit.
 A different block is taught each term .
-Autumn Term - skirt, Spring Term - Bodice, Summer Term - Trouser .
-Please note, all beginners start with a skirt block.
+Autumn Term - skirt, Spring Term - Bodice, Summer Term - Trousers.
+Please note, all beginners on the course start with a skirt block.

 Teaching is both to the whole class and on an individual, one-to-one basis using demonstrations, discussion, examples, samples, hand-outs and other technical support material where appropriate.
 You will receive feedback throughout your course to help you develop your skills.
 For you to be able to achieve on this practical class punctuality and attendance are key.
 Please inform your tutor of any absences.
 Microsoft Teams will be used for general class specific communication and for posting additional information.
 Health and safety inductions are planned into your course delivery, and you are asked not to use any machinery or specialist equipment until you have received specific training.
 Morley provides a positive and friendly atmosphere and to support this all students should be considerate and kind and work in a collegiate and collaborative way and to not monopolise the tutor.

 This is an intermediate course.
 Make sure that you have the skills required to join by successfully completing some of our beginner’s courses in a related field or be able to show an equivalent competence in the subject area.